heroku/heroku.py/README.rst

 Customized Sessions
 -------------------

-heroku.py is based on `requests <http://python-requests.org>`_ and supports all it's features that are coming with sessions by allowing you to forward your requests session.
+Heroku.py is powered by `Requests <http://python-requests.org>`_ and supports all customized sessions:

 For example advanced logging for easier debugging::